 - applying policy-influence strategies to get the best available evidence integrated into the policy process.

 Send us a 300- to 500-word structured abstract (see template) written in either English or French.
 Preference will be given to applicants who include an evaluation (plan or completed) and/or a description of the impact of their activities.
-An internal committee will review and score the applications and make decisions regarding inclusion in the casebook.
+An external and internal committee will review and score the applications and make decisions regarding inclusion in the casebook.

 Your abstract must include a short description of your initiative and explain how it meets the following eligibility criteria:

 - The goal of the initiative was to achieve EIDM in public health.